HANS J. WEGNER

 Danish architect Hans J. Wegner is considered a pioneering furniture designer of the twentieth century

 Among Danish furniture designers, Hans J. Wegner (1914-2007) is considered one of the most creative, innovative and prolific.
-Often referred to as the master of the chair, Wegner created more than 500 in his lifetime – many of them considered masterpieces.
+Often referred to as the master of the chair, Wegner created almost 500 in his lifetime – many of them considered masterpieces.
 His iconic Wishbone Chair is probably the most well-known and has been in continuous production since 1950.

 Wegner was part of the spectacular generation that created what is today referred to as ‘the Golden Age’ of modern Danish design.
 “Many foreigners have asked me how we created the Danish style,” Wegner once said.
 “And I’ve answered that it was a continuous process of purification and of simplification – to cut down to the simplest possible design of four legs, a seat, and a combined back- and armrest.”